AlbaMoran/proyecto-alite/README.md

 ## Extra Dependencies

 - **React-Bootstrap**: library to get several
-- **Firebase**:  Authentication, Firestore y Storage services used in this project.
+- **Firebase**:  Authentication, Firestore Database and Storage services used in this project to manage files and users register and Login with Google button.
-- **React Router DOM**: Usado para el sistema de navegación entre páginas para que funcione como una SPA.
+- **React Router DOM**: used to navigate through internal sites as SPA functionality.
 - **swal**: used for alerts and error messages.

 ## Set Up